renatoxm/laravel-ticket/README.md

 ## Introduction

 **Laravel Ticket** package, is a Backend API to handle your ticket system, with an easy way.
 It was forked from [CoderFlex Laravel-ticket](https://github.com/coderflexx/laravel-ticket) and refactored to allow model updates and be more flexible to match your app requirements.

+**Main differences:**

+- All models can be copied and altered to meet your requirements; all you need to do is change the paths in config/laravel-ticket.php.
+- Tickets can be assigned to a user model, groups, or teams via a polymorphic many-to-many relationship.
+- Messages model was renamed to Comments model for semantic purposes.
+- Event support is provided for changes of state in both the Ticket and Comment models.

 ## Installation